 Its aims and objectives must not conflict with those of Curtin Student Guild.

 It must be beneficial to students, and must not be detrimental to students in any way.

 It must be inclusive, with membership open to all Curtin students.

-It should not duplicate the activities/objectives of any existing club or Guild equity department.
+It should not duplicate the activities/objectives of any existing club, association, society, department, or formal group at Curtin.

 New clubs (registered with the Guild for twelve months or less) must have a minimum of 10 ordinary members to register.
 Ordinary members must be current Curtin students.